-In Blueprint Denver, Future Street Types work in concert with the Future Places to evaluate the appropriate intensity of adjacent development (p.
+In Blueprint Denver, street types work together with the future place to evaluate the appropriateness of the intensity of the adjacent development (p.
 67).
-Blueprint Denver classifies South Humboldt Street as a Local or Undesignated Future Street Type, which "can vary in their land uses and are found in all neighborhood contexts.
+Blueprint Denver classifies North Milwaukee Street as Local or Undesignated Future Street Type, which "can vary in their land uses and are found in all neighborhood contexts.
 They are most often characterized by residential uses." (p.
 161).
-The proposed U-SU-C1 district is consistent with this street type because it allows for residential and some civic uses.
+The proposed U-SU-C1 district is consistent with this description because it allows for residential and some civic uses.